 Making Stuff Up

 Seems like a ridiculous thing to say, right?
 The whole point of the exercise is to make up a fake person!
 Well, not quite; these personas are semi-fictional.
-Sure, your customer may not actually be named Fly-Fisher Fred or CEO Chad, but the details that make up up your ideal buyer do matter.
+Sure, your customer may not actually be named Fly-Fisher Fred or CEO Chad, but the details that make up your ideal buyer do matter.

 Don’t make up hobbies, a life story, or a job title with no basis in fact; research and learn what your buyers are really like.
 Conduct interviews, send out marketing surveys, and read the data.